UL-325 Safety Standards

 • Each Gate Operator Type's Defined Entrapment Zones

-• Requirements For Gate Construction and Installation (Refer To ASTM F2200)
+• Requirements For Gate Construction (Refer To ASTM F2200)

 • All Installed External Entrapment Sensor Must Be Monitored